usda-ars-ussl/sensoff/README.md

 # sensoff

-Python 3 module corrects GPS transect coordinates when an on-the-go sensor is significantly offset from the GPS on a mobile instrument platform.
+Correct field transect coordinates when an on-the-go sensor is offset from the GPS on a mobile survey platform.

 ```
 $ python -m sensoff --ioff -0.5 --loff -1.5 sensor_survey_GAMMA.csv